 Chemical products used as disinfectants on environmental surfaces, inanimate objects, or for use on non-critical medical devices are regulated under Canada's Food and Drugs Act and Regulations.

 Annex 11

-Offices need to perform a risk assessment to determine their needs for microorganism kill prior to purchase of hard surface disinfectants.
-The use of the terms' low level' and 'intermediate level' are no longer directive.
-Hospital level means 'low level'.
-The office needs to read labels to determine if the disinfectant they are choosing will meet their needs.
-Because of the variety of microorganisms that are in the oral environment, it is recommended that offices choose hard surface disinfectants that will inactivate enveloped and non-enveloped viruses, fungi, and a broad spectrum of bacteria including mycobactericidal.
-Hard surface disinfectants must have a drug identification number (DIN) from Health Canada to demonstrate efficacy.
+Offices need to perform a risk assessment to determine their needs for microorganism kill prior to the purchase of hard surface disinfectants.
+The use of the terms "low level" and "intermediate level" are no longer directive.
+Hospital level means "low level".

+The office needs to read labels to determine if the disinfectants they are choosing will meet their needs.